tandoni/applescripts/README.md

 # applescripts
-different scripts to do things with youtube using applescript
+Different scripts to do things with youtube using applescript

 How to get started: